onronder/DuruNotes/tools/web-clipper-extension/README.md

 Before using the clipper, you need to configure three settings:

 1. **Alias**: Your personal inbound alias from DuruNotes
-   - Example: `note_abc123`
+   - Example: `note_abc123` (just the code, NOT the full email)
+   - ⚠️ Do NOT include `@in.durunotes.app`
-   - Find this in your DuruNotes app settings
+   - Find this in your DuruNotes app: Open Email Inbox to see your alias
+   - The app will create an alias automatically when you first open the inbox

 2. **Inbound Secret**: The `INBOUND_PARSE_SECRET` from your deployment
    - This is the same secret used for your edge functions